-We had product sales to certain customers that accounted for more than 10% of total product revenue, net for the years ended December 31, 2023 and 2022.
-McKesson, AmerisourceBergen, WEP and Cardinal Health accounted for 46%, 22%, 10% and 13%, respectively, of the Company's product revenue, net for the year ended December 31, 2023.
-McKesson, AmerisourceBergen, and Cardinal Health accounted for 70.8%, 17.4%, and 10.1%, respectively, of the Company's product revenue, net for the year ended December 31, 2022.
+We had product sales to certain customers that accounted for more than 10% of total net product revenue for the years ended December 31, 2024 and 2023, respectively.
+McKesson, Cardinal Health and Cencora accounted for 41%, 20%, and 16%, respectively, of the Company's net product revenue for the year ended December 31, 2024.
+McKesson, Cencora, WEP and Cardinal Health accounted for 46%, 22%, 10% and 13%, respectively, of the Company's net product revenue for the year ended December 31, 2023.
 Our future success depends on our ability to maintain these relationships, to increase our penetration among these existing customers and to establish new relationships.
 We engage in conversations with other companies and institutions regarding potential commercial opportunities on an ongoing basis, which can be time consuming.
 There is no assurance that any of these conversations will result in a commercial agreement, or if an agreement is reached, that the resulting relationship will be successful.
 In addition, if our customers order our approved product, DANYELZA, but fail to pay on time or at all, our liquidity, financial condition, results of operations, cash flows and prospects could be materially and adversely affected.

-Moreover, our product sales are made through arrangements primarily with three national specialty distributors in the United States of America.
-As of December 31, 2023, the accounts receivable balances from such distributors totaled 66% of the Company's outstanding accounts receivable.
+Moreover, our product sales are made through arrangements primarily with three national specialty distributors in the United States.
+As of December 31, 2024, the net accounts receivable balances from such distributors totaled 73% of the Company's outstanding accounts receivable.
 A default by any of these customers on their amounts owed to us could have a material adverse effect on our financial position.
 Future sales and our ability to collect accounts receivable depend, in part, on the financial strength of our customers and our distributors' willingness and ability to successfully market our approved product, DANYELZA.
 We estimate an allowance for doubtful accounts based on our assessment of specific identifiable customer accounts considered at risk or uncollectible, as well as an analysis of current receivables aging and expected future write-offs and this allowance adversely impacts our results of operations.
 In the event customers experience greater than anticipated financial difficulties, insolvency, or difficulty marketing DANYELZA, we expect our financial position and results of operations to be further adversely impacted by our failure to collect accounts receivable in excess of the amount due, net of the estimated allowances.